BadiaLab/AutoExperimentsProjectTemplate.jl/README.md

 **IMPORTANT NOTE**: This option requires `DrWatson.jl` to be installed in the main julia environment, e.g., `v1.7` if you have Julia 1.7.
 Please install it in the main julia environment before following the instructions in the sequel.
+See [here](https://juliadynamics.github.io/DrWatson.jl/dev/project/#Activating-a-Project-1), option 4 (`@quickactivate` macro), for more details.

 Go to the folder in which the scripts of the experiment at hand are located, e.g., `cd experiments/ex1` and run the `julia` script `run_experiment.jl` as